tcroche/Travaux-universitaire/Travaux universitaires/Projet_Algo_trading_Crochemar_MMMEF/README.md

 A look-ahead-free Python backtesting engine for **1-minute equity-index data**, built with strict in-sample / out-of-sample discipline and statistical significance testing.
 Academic project for the *Systematic Trading Module* (M.Sc.
 Applied Mathematics & Quantitative Finance, Université Paris 1 Panthéon-Sorbonne).

 > **Headline.** The engine is designed to evaluate a strategy *honestly*, not to advertise one.
-The main result is a rigorously demonstrated **absence of net edge**: out-of-sample gross returns are ≈ 0 and net returns are negative — a conclusion confirmed independently by an out-of-sample Sharpe confidence interval (Lo, 2002) and an in-sample Deflated Sharpe Ratio (Bailey & López de Prado, 2014).
+The main result is a rigorously demonstrated **absence of net edge**: out-of-sample gross returns are ≈ 0 and net returns are negative, a conclusion confirmed independently by an out-of-sample Sharpe confidence interval (Lo, 2002) and an in-sample Deflated Sharpe Ratio (Bailey & López de Prado, 2014).
 Demonstrating non-viability cleanly is the deliverable.

 ---